benbraou/flex-layout-wiki/Custom-Breakpoints.md

 };
 ```

+> Please review the [Responsive API](https://github.com/angular/flex-layout/wiki/API-Overview#responsive-features) to review the specific, default breakpoint range values and the alias suffices used.

 ### Customizing with your own MediaQuery ranges

 Developers should build custom providers to override this default **BreakPointRegistry** dataset provider.